Iodine: Deficiency

 In areas where there is little iodine in the diet, which are remote inland areas and faraway mountainous areas where no iodine rich foods are eaten, iodine deficiency gives rise to hypothyroidism, symptoms of which are extreme fatigue, goitre, mental slowing, depression, low weight gain, and low basal body temperatures.
 Iodine deficiency is the leading cause of preventable intellectual disability, a result that occurs primarily when babies or small children are rendered hypothyroidic by no iodine.
-The addition of iodine to salt has largely destroyed this problem in wealthier areas, but iodine deficiency remains a serious public health problem in poorer areas today.
+The addition of iodine to salt has largely solved this problem in wealthier areas, but iodine deficiency remains a serious public health problem in poorer areas today.
 Iodine deficiency is also a problem in certain areas of all continents of the world.
 Information processing, fine motor skills, and visual problem solving are normalised by iodine repletion in iodine-deficient people.

 Precautions

 Toxicity

 The safe upper limit for iodine consumption is 1000 mcg; higher doses may be dangerous for people with certain thyroid issues.
 However the average Japanese person consumes 5-14 times this much dietary iodine from seaweed (kombu) with no evident toxicity.

 Liquid Povidone-iodine (Betadine) trapped against the skin resulted in chemical burns in some rare cases.